 Earthing is a form of self-care and one of my favorites, I might add!
 This term is tossed around a lot these days.
 In a way, I find it rather amusing, if not saddening, that there’s an actual term for spending time in nature.
 For some of us, the word earthing may bring about thoughts of grounding in electricity.
 Interestingly, in a similar fashion, it is almost the same concept for humans.
 Simply put, it is to connect with the Earth, to establish a reciprocal type of healing and recharge between humans and Mother Earth.

 The act of Earthing itself is a relatively simple one.
 However, there are various techniques associated with it, and these can be easily found online.
-There is also a plethora of information on the actual benefits of earthing.
+There is also a plethora of information on the benefits of earthing.
 Proponents state that it is beneficial for specific conditions such as blood pressure issues, chronic pain issues, EMF (electromagnetic fields) protection, improving sleep, reducing stress, increasing energy, and reducing inflammation.
-Additionally, fresh air, sunshine, and relaxing time offer increased benefits.
+Additionally, fresh air, sunshine, and relaxation offer increased benefits.
 I like to keep things simple, as living in harmony with Mother Earth should be an organic and natural act, free from the idea of “doing it the wrong way.”

 So exactly how does one practice Earthing?
 Simply put, disconnect, and reconnect.
 Disconnect by walking away from your computer, cell phone, and any other electrical device.
 Step outside.
 Reconnect by removing your shoes and walking on the Earth!
 Any place, anywhere… the beach, a park, a lake, a mountain trail, or even your backyard.
 Winter, spring, summer, fall…any time of the year and any time of the day.
 Focus and meditate on the beauty of nature.

 Take time to appreciate the imperfect perfection that nature has to offer.